Battle of Kapyong: Subsequent operations

 By 29 April, the PVA Spring Offensive was halted by UN forces at a defensive line north of Seoul, known as the No-Name Line.
 In total, it was a withdrawal of 56 km in the US I and IX Corps sectors, and 32 km in the US X Corps and ROK III Corps sectors.
 Although the main blow had fallen on US I Corps, the resistance by British Commonwealth forces in the battles at the Imjin River and at Kapyong had helped to blunt its impetus and prevented a potential encirclement of the U.S. forces in Korea, which were then in full retreat across the Korean front lines.
 The defence mounted by the 27th Brigade stopped the PVA from isolating US I Corps from US IX Corps, and prevented a potential surrounding of the UN forces.
 This also halted the PVA advance on Seoul and prevented its capture.
-The PVA had now nearly exhausted their resources of men and material, and were approaching the limit of their supply lines.
-Some PVA soldiers were now tired, hungry, and short of equipment and during the fighting at Kapyong, they had demonstrated a greater willingness to surrender than in previous encounters, with 3 RAR alone taking 39 prisoners, only eight of them wounded.
-Contingent on the rapid attainment of its objectives, the attempted PVA coup de main ultimately failed amid heavy casualties and they had little recourse but to abandon their attacks against US I and IX Corps.
+The PVA had now experienced a notable reduction of their initial tactical resources of men and material for the offensive, and were extending their supply lines.
+Some PVA soldiers were now tired, hungry, and short of equipment and during the fighting at Hill 504 they had demonstrated a greater willingness to surrender than in previous encounters, with 3 RAR taking 39 prisoners, only eight of them wounded.
+There were no reports of PVA soldiers surrendering or being taken captive in the battle at Hill 677.
+Contingent on the rapid attainment of its objectives, the attempted PVA coup de main ultimately failed amid heavy casualties and they abandoned their attacks against US I and IX Corps.
 The PVA had suffered at least 30,000 casualties during the period 22–29 April.
-In contrast, US casualties during the same period numbered just 314 killed and 1,600 wounded, while Commonwealth, ROK, and other UN contingents brought the total to 547 killed, 2,024 wounded and 2,170 captured, the disparity highlighting the devastating effect of enormous UN artillery firepower against massed infantry.
-Undeterred by these setbacks, the Second Phase of the Spring Offensive began on 16 May to the east of Kapyong, which ended in the UN success at the Battle of the Soyang River.
+In contrast, US casualties during the same period numbered 314 killed and 1,600 wounded, while Commonwealth, ROK and other UN contingents brought the total to 547 killed, 2,024 wounded and 2,170 captured, the disparity highlighting the devastating effect of UN artillery firepower against massed infantry.
+Undeterred by these setbacks, the Second Phase of the Spring Offensive began on 16 May to the east of Kapyong, which ended at the Battle of the Soyang River.